-Here are just some of the benefits you could be changing to prepare your organisation for the future.
+Here are just some of the benefit package you could be changing to prepare your organisation for the future.

 Probably one of the most significant impacts is the need for cover for stress-related issues and mental health in general, as this is an area that has been impacted particularly hard throughout the pandemic.

 Healthcare that includes family members and makes them feel valued and supported will be a bigger priority for many employees.